Get the Right Amount of Paint the First Time

 Prices, promotions, styles, and availability may vary.
 Our local stores do not honor online pricing.
 Prices and availability of products and services are subject to change without notice.
 Errors will be corrected where discovered, and Lowe's reserves the right to revoke any stated offer and to correct any errors, inaccuracies or omissions including after an order has been submitted.

 Man's best friend wants a home to be proud of, so throw him a bone and build him a great dog house.
 You can give your dog a haven from the weather that also matches your house.
-With these instructions, a beginner level do-it-yourselfer should be able to complete this project in a weekend, using common household tools.

 Use this checklist when you go to the store and purchase your items.